gouthampradhan/gameofthree/README.md

 # Game of Three

 Game of three is a two player game where the players exchange a whole number between them.
-To begin with a player_1 starts by sending a random whole number to player_2.
-The player_2 either adds [1, 0 or -1] to the whole number inorder to get to a number which is divisible by 3 and the resulting number is passed back to the player_1.
-The player_1 repeats the same steps and send the number back to player_2.
+To begin with, the player_1 starts by sending a random whole number to player_2.
+The player_2 adds any of [1, 0 or -1] to the whole number inorder to get to a number which is divisible by 3 and the resulting number is passed back to the player_1.
+The player_1 repeats the same steps and sends the number back to player_2.
 This will continue until either of the player gets to number 1 either by adding any of [1, 0 or -1].
 The first player to reach 1 will be considered as the winner.

-Goal of this project is to demonstrate how we can use Spring STOMP over Websockets to exchange private messages between user.
+Goal of this project is to demonstrate how we can use Spring STOMP over Web-sockets to exchange private messages between users.

 ## Getting Started